 Covid-19 doesn’t lead to death in all cases

 The important thing to understand about Covid-19 is that it’s not a highly fatal disease.
 The mortality rate is about 2%.
 Getting infected with the virus doesn’t guarantee death.
-Due to lack of proper cure of the disease, the people who get the disease may suffer from it indefinitely but recovery is possible.
+Due to a lack of a proper cure for the disease, the people who get the disease may suffer from it indefinitely but recovery is possible.
 Therefore, there is no need to panic that it will kill you in case you get infected.

 Myths – Coronavirus Pandemic Treatment with Yoga